Skip to content

 • headers: shallow merge; per-call headers override defaults.

-• middlewares, transformRequest, transformResponse: concatenated (defaults first, then call-specific).
+• middlewares, transformRequest, transformResponse, init: concatenated (defaults first, then call-specific).

 • Prototype-pollution keys (__proto__, constructor, prototype) are stripped from merged objects and nested headers / retry / memoryCache.